radgrad/docusaurus2/docs/users/f21/careerGoals.md

 sidebar_label: Career Goals
 ---

 Currently, RadGrad has 20 different career goals related to Computer Science.
+Career Goals represent professional outcomes that a student can pursue through the degree experience.

 The Career Goals Explorer looks very similar to the Interests Explorer.

 ![](/img/user-guide/f21/career-goals-explorer.png)